RayLo3097/farming-game/README.md

 # Installation
 1. Ensure you have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/).
-2. Install the pygame library using pip:
+2. Install the Pygame library using pip:
    ```
    pip install pygame
    ```